Scientific Trials and Investigations

 The Healthy Coorong, Healthy Basin (HCHB) program recognises that a collaboration between science, Traditional Owners and the community is critical to the continued restoration of this breathtaking landscape.
-As such, the scientific trials and investigations project is working to fill critical knowledge gaps and provide the scientific evidence-base to inform management actions to improve the long-term health of the Coorong through.
+As such, the scientific trials and investigations project is working to fill critical knowledge gaps and provide the scientific evidence-base to inform management actions to improve the long-term health of the Coorong.

 More specifically, trials and investigations will inform the development of improved ways to: